skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 ### Adding MEDIA_SERVER as a client

 This next step resolves an issue that seems not to be documented adequately by Veritas.
-Having created a policy using all the CLI commands in this article, I found that when I tried to perform a manual backup of the policy, it returned an error 239 that no clients could be found.
+Having created a policy using all the CLI commands in this article (excluding this section), I found that when I tried to perform a manual backup of the policy, it returned an error 239 that no clients could be found.
 I discovered that if you edit the policy, click on the Clients tab, *don't* make any changes and click OK, it then works.

 Cue extensive investigation with Veritas Tech Support, who were at times clearly reluctant to investigate further, stating something along the lines of, "None of our customers has ever tried to do this before.
 We can investigate, but you'll have to provide debugging logs".
 You (Veritas) provide the CLI as an interface to the product - I cannot believe no-one has tried it before!